violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

 ### To Compare

-Before committing, it is helpful to see what new work was done.
+Before committing, it is helpful to see what new work has been done.
 To show modification not added to the index, that is, differences between working tree and the files as was indexed:

     $ git diff